FrogDNA/Rack-Modules/README.md

 Out of date.
 To be updated soon...

+Note : infinity not functional yet.

+Todo scrolling bars on display.
+Disabled with infinity off

 # FrogDNA Mitosis

 A VCV Rack module that revolve around James Conway's "Game of Life".